-Some common sources of indoor air pollution include new carpet; paint; mold and mildew build up, particularly in ventilation systems; tobacco smoke; restroom air fresheners; chemicals emitted by copying machines; and formaldehyde and other chemicals that can seep out of pressed-wood products like particleboard, plywood paneling, and fiber-board.
+Some of those sources include new carpet; paint; mold and mildew (particularly in ventilation systems); tobacco smoke; synthetic fragrance from air fresheners and candles; copy machine chemicals; personal care products, asbestos, pesticides, and pressed-wood products like particleboard, plywood paneling, and fiber-board.

 Exposure to airborne toxins can lead to serious health problems, including organ defects in fetuses; asthma, attention deficit and hyperactivity, autism, leukemia, and other cancers.

 To keep your indoor air as clean as possible, follow these tips:

 - Circulate the air.
 Wherever possible, crack windows open every now and then.
 If you install new carpeting or cabinets at home or in the office, open windows and turn on fans until the smells dissipate.
 Make sure that copying machines and other equipment are located in rooms that are properly ventilated.

 - Consider natural products.
 Many chemically-sensitive consumers opt for carpet made from wool or cotton rather than synthetic fibers; others choose cabinets made from solid wood and finished with water-based varnishes rather than those constructed from particleboard or fiberboard.